 General Interests: “We Study Weird”

 Work in the Diaz Lab is truly integrative, collaborative and framed around the evolution, diversification and development of reptiles.
 From molecular biology to field work, we also have an active breeding group of reptiles in house that provide us embryos for various EvoDevo projects (>10 species across various families).
-We find that non-classic ‘model’ organisms provide both a challenge to study and also significant scientific return by simply teaching us how cool body plans form and have evolved relative to outgroup morphologies.
+We find that working with non-typical ‘model’ organisms provide both a challenge to study and also significant scientific return by simply teaching us how cool body plans form and have evolved relative to outgroup morphologies.
 We also frame our studies of reptiles within the context of how some features may appear as pathological morphologies in humans yet adaptive in nature, such as the cleft in the hands/feet of chameleons.
 Below are areas of current investigation:

 General Comparative Embryonic Development Across Reptiles